vaultec81/docs/docs/cli/daemon.md

   $ mailscript daemon

 OPTIONS
+  -h, --help         show CLI help
-  --daemon=daemon    (required) the name of the daemon to register as --command=command  (required) The shell command to run on message received.
+  --command=command  (required) The shell command to run on message received.
 The parts of the email will be injected as environment variable: $subject, $text, $html and $payload
+  --daemon=daemon    (required) the name of the daemon to register as
 ```